-$$y_t^m = \underbrace{\frac{1}{m} E_t \left\{ \sum{k=0}^{m-1} y{t+k} \right\}}{EH_t^m} + \underbrace{\tau_t^m}{\text{Term Premium}} , \qquad (2.1)$$ where y{t+k} denotes the short-term rate in period t + k.
-Here, the expected term premium τ_t^m compensates the bank for taking on interest rate risk, arising from the risk of fluctuations in short-term rates and therefore the bank's cost of funding.
-The term premium therefore reflects a risk compensation for engaging in an arbitrage of investing long-term, financed by borrowing short-term.
-In this example, the term premium is equal to the bank's expected net interest margin (NIM)-the difference between interest income and interest expenses per unit of (interest-earning) assets.
+$$y_t^m = \underbrace{\frac{1}{m} E_t \left\{ \sum{k=0}^{m-1} y{t+k} \right\}}{EH_t^m} + \underbrace{\tau_t^m}{\text{Term Premium}} , \qquad (2.1)$$ where y{t+k} denotes the short-term rate in period t+k.
+Interest rate risk is the risk of fluctuations in short-term rates (the bank's cost of funding) which affect the bank's profits.
+The expected term premium τ_t^m compensates the bank for taking on interest rate risk-a risk compensation for engaging in an arbitrage of investing long-term, financed by borrowing short-term.
+In Appendix F, I use a similar example to show how the term premium is priced in equilibrium using standard consumption-based asset pricing.
+The theoretical nature of the term premium is the same.
+It compensates an investor for taking on interest rate risk.
+In practice, the term premium is priced by various investors that trade government bonds directly or indirectly, including banks, money market funds, pension funds, arbitrageurs, and households, for example.

+In the above example, the term premium is also equal to the bank's expected net interest margin (NIM)-the difference between interest income and interest expenses per unit of (interest-earning) assets.
 Equation (2.1) illustrates that a change in long-term yields can have opposing implications for banks' cash-flows depending on what drives this change.
 For example, after the bank invested, higher-than-expected short-term rates imply an increase in the cost of funding and therefore a fall in profits.
-In contrast, before a bank invests, a higher term premium that also raises long-term yields actually implies higher future profits, while also reflecting a risk compensation.4 Given these opposing effects, it is therefore important to disentangle changes in long-term yields.
+In contrast, before a bank invests, a higher term premium that also raises long-term yields actually implies higher future profits, while also reflecting a risk compensation.
+Given these opposing effects, it is therefore important to disentangle changes in long-term yields.
 This simple example also highlights that there is an important difference between the term spread (current long-term yield minus current short-term yield) and the term premium (current long-term yield minus average expected future short-term rates).
 For example, an elevated term spread does not necessarily imply that the bank in this simple example can expect a high profit margin, since it may simply reflect an expectation that future short-term rates will increase.
 Hence, the distinction between term spread and term premium is particularly important for banks that need to evaluate how future short-term rates evolve when making an investment decision.

 As the discussion in the introduction demonstrates, banks are not so simple in practice.
 In particular, banks typically borrow at rates below short-term market rates and largely invest in risky loans, as opposed to safe government bonds.
 To account for these additional features, consider a bank that invests in an m-period risky fixed-rate loan.
-The expected annual rate $E_t(r_t^m)$ on such a loan that is issued in period t can be expressed as where η_t^m gives the expected external finance premium, which compensates the bank for taking on credit risk (e.g., Bernanke, Gertler and Gilchrist, 1999).
-Further taking into account (2.1) and
+The expected annual rate $E_t(r_t^m)$ on such